 She always wanted to shove Jarosa down their throats.
 The Commander of the Ramiran Skulls was not a person to disrespect or disregard, in her rebel or her religious Veritiate Deathknell role.
 Lapis knew her as a child, and the woman’s charisma and dedication charmed her, though she did not realize how potent a leader she was until joining the rebel cause in Jiy.
 That was when she heard about Jarosa keeping the Wolf Collaborate together and active after Alaric’s murder, and made certain that the various Dentherion Empire rebellions worked in unison, sharing information and resources, rather than breaking apart to muddle about on their own.
-The last century or so proved the futility of that effort, which was why Alaric had wanted to create the Collaborate in the first place.
+The last century or so proved the futility of that effort, which was why her father wanted to create the Collaborate in the first place.

 And look at his reward for it.

 She whacked the paper against her leg and forced her dark thoughts back to the present.
 Did Patch hint that the Jiy House was next on the list?
 She smiled to herself; Baldur deserved a swift kick in the ass on his way out the door.
 His atrocious leadership killed far too many good, reliable rebels, and his dislike of women in power stunted the House growth—and, of course, so had his greed.
 If Patch held any sway with the Blue Council leaders, the Headman would find himself back in his opulent mansion with no prospects in paying down the outrageous bill he acquired dealing with some of the shadiest underground merchants, using the name of the Jilvayna rebellion as collateral.